 Regarding support, there don’t appear to be many options.
 They do list contact phone numbers, but their email and live chat are for sales only.
 They don’t offer a support section or a knowledge base on their website.
 I tried contacting them via live chat, but other than them saying they would provide help, they wouldn’t give me any actual information on how to contact support.

-Granted, if you’re using VPS, you should already know how to do most basic admin tasks.
-However, a clearer statement regarding what support they do offer is sorely needed.
+Granted, if you’re using VPS, you should already have knowledge of most basic admin tasks.
+However, they really need to provide a clearer statement regarding the support they offer.

 How much does StormWall cost?